 Agents are also not editors.
 While some do heavy editorial work, it behooves you to approach an agent with a polished, professional manuscript.
 Agents do not get paid to polish up their clients’ work.
 They sometimes do it because polished work sells more frequently and (sometimes) for more money.
 So if they see it as a good investment of their time, they will work with you.
 But to expect it is unreasonable.
 If you want to submit with a rock solid manuscript, it’s often in your best interest to partner with an experienced critique partner or developmental editor.
 I’m not just saying that because I am one, but it’s important to note that even agented writers use me for help with manuscripts that their agents say aren’t quite ready yet.

 Agents get paid when they sell books and subrights.
-That’s it and that’s all.
+That’s how a literary agent works.
 If I was looking for an agent for myself, I’d rather have one who is sitting at their desk right now, selling and negotiating and reviewing contracts, than one who is slogging through draft three of someone’s picture book essentially on spec (because the book hasn’t sold yet and there’s no guarantee it will).
 The more an agent sells, the more experienced they are at their core competency, and the more they may go on to sell–for all of their clients.

 It may come as a surprise to some but not all that an agent is not, for the most part, paid to read the slush, full requests, or even client submissions.
 Most agents do this outside of their workday, which is spent meeting with editors, pitching things, traveling to conferences, and negotiating deals.

 All this being said, an agent will probably ask you to make editorial tweaks because they have a clearer sense of what the marketplace is buying and what kind of pitch will work.
 Dystopian manuscripts, for example, are pretty heavily trafficked.
 So they might ask you to tone down on the dystopian element and bring up the volume on the romance.
 This is the sort of editorial work that is reasonable to expect.
-Some agents go above and beyond, offering very detailed notes, but they are the exception, not the rule.
+Some agents go above and beyond, offering very detailed notes, but they are the exception to how a literary agent works.

 Finally, many writers are surprised to learn that they’re probably not going to get flown out to NYC to have lunch with their agent as soon as the ink is dry on their representation agreement.
 In fact, some people never meet their agent in person.
 Only if the agent comes out to their city for a conference, or they happen to be in the agent’s city, will a meeting happily take place.
 Otherwise, most business is done over email and, occasionally, the phone.

-By this point, I think you’re starting to realize what an agent’s job really is.
-It’s not to be your buddy.
+By this point, I think you’re starting to realize how a literary agent works.
+It’s not their job to be your buddy.
 It’s not to be your therapist.
 It’s not to be your developmental editor.
 It’s not to be your PR person.
 It’s not to take you out to lunch.
-It’s to sell your rights on your behalf in a way that’s most advantageous to you.
+So what does a literary agent do?
+They sell your rights on your behalf in a way that’s most advantageous to you.

 In this regard, an agent is extremely valuable.
 They’ve likely negotiated deals (or their agency has) with every publisher and they’ve developed top notch contracts at each house.
 They likely have leverage.
 They likely know what they’re doing with that 30-page document that, to you, will read like legalese gobletygook.
 They’ll be able to help you navigate crucial business decisions that could impact your career for years.